 NEW DELHI — The launch of India’s GSAT-10 communications satellite has been delayed by a week due to a minor error in the European Ariane 5 rocket meant to place it on orbit, the country’s top scientist says.
 “While reviewing the launch preparation, Arianespace found a hole in one of the hoses connecting the spaceport and launch vehicle.
 It is suspected one gram of dust particles might have entered the launch vehicle through the small hole,” says K. Radhakrishnan, chairman of the Indian ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GSAT-10 Launch Delayed By Possible Contamination".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GSAT-10 Launch Delayed By Possible Contamination".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.